ivan7237d/push-pull/.github/README.md

 - The function has been run previously

-- The subjects pulled in that last run have not been pushed since
+- The subjects pulled in the last run have not been pushed since

-- The reactions swept during that last run would not currently produce side effects
+- The reactions swept during the last run would not currently produce side effects